 So be careful!
 The pre-move will play automatically even your opponent does something unexpected.
 Your pre-move might end up being a blunder!
 To undo a pre-move, simply right click or tap on the pre-moved piece.

 Pre-moves take effect almost instantly - pre-moves have been implemented so that they consume 0.1 seconds of your remaining time.

-If your opponent's move makes your premove illegal (such as putting your king in check in the castling example above), then your premove will be canceled and you will have to think of something else!
+If your opponent's move makes your pre-move illegal (such as putting your king in check), then your pre-move will be canceled and you will have to think of something else!

 How many pre-moves can I make in advance?